-Prerequisite: Japanese 11 or equivalent knowledge of the Japanese language.
+Japanese 11 or equivalent knowledge of the Japanese language is strongly recommended prior to taking this course.
 Students enrolled in Japanese 12 will study the language in more depth with an emphasis on more sophisticated vocabulary and grammatical concepts.
 Students will learn additional Kanji.